Saint-Jean-Cap-Ferrat Travel Guide

 St Jean Cap Ferrat’s History

 The peninsula of Saint-Jean-Cap-Ferrat became a leading holiday resort around the end of the 19th century.
 Its dry and rocky landscape was originally home to just a handful of fishermen’s and farmers’ cottages clustered around the church and harbor.
 This hamlet was known as Saint-Jean and was part of the commune of Villefranche-sur-Mer.

-Balmy enough for banana trees and palm trees to flourish between maritime pines and cypresses, Cap Ferrat was the domain of pirates and fishermen.
+Balmy enough for banana trees and palm trees to flourish between maritime pines and cypresses, Cap Ferrat was the domain of pirates and fishermen (much like St Tropez).
 It was the convicts of Villefranche-sur-Mer prison that built the harbor, the hub of Cap Ferrat, between 1840 and 1876.

 In 1876, the Compagnie Générale des Eaux created a 6800m³ artificial lake within leafy parkland.
 Fed by the river Vésubie, this lake also featured a small island and a waterfall.
 This water was the reason why the peninsula came to be covered in denser and more diverse vegetation.
 From then on, Cap Ferrat became a firm favorite with families who would arrive from Nice by horse-drawn carriage to have picnics under the pine and olive trees, or have lunch in one of the many restaurants that sprang up near the harbor.